SaiPallavi7989/Adventure-Works-Visualization/README.md

 2. Star scheme: In Star Schema, Fact table surrounded by dimension tables.
 It is simple & easier to understand.

-So I select Star scheme for my project.
+I selected Star scheme for this project.
 Here My Fact Table is Fact Internet Sale dataset.

 **Data Visualization:**